marcomaida/marcomaida.github.io/_pages/about.md

 ---

 I am a computer scientist currently interning at the New York CTO office of Bloomberg LP. <br>
-On this website, you can find pretty much everything I have worked on in my career.
+**On this website**, you can find pretty much everything I have worked on in my career.

 # Trivia